 - TIP: Find additional clues for terms in the titles and abstracts of books and articles

-- You can start with broad keywords (e.g. “frankenstein”) and then narrow down your results by clicking on one of the “refine your results” links on the left-hand side of the screen
+- You can start with broad keywords (e.g. “frankenstein”) and then narrow down your results by clicking on one of the links on the "Modify your search" section

 - For example, you can click on the term “monsters in literature”

 - You can also limit your results to the Waterloo campus and/or books published within a specific time frame (e.g. works published after 1999)

 - TIP: For additional books on a topic, click on the title of a book that looks pertinent, and then click on the subject link(s) for that book (under “details”)

 - There are databases for every subject area; they contain articles on topics within these areas

 - The following databases are useful for your essay topics: